The matching problem between functional shapes via a BV penalty term: a $\Gamma$-convergence result: Introduction

 \section{Introduction}

-\paragraph{Previous works.} In \cite{ABN}, the authors introduce a new framework to study the matching problem for surfaces with boundary equipped with a signal (functional shapes or fshapes) called fshapes.
-New developments in non-invasive acquisition techniques suc as Magnetic Resonance Imaging (MRI) or Optical Coherence Tomography (OCT) allow to get geometric-functional data for several diseases (e.g., cortical thickness in the study of Alzheimer's disease or thickness of retina layers for the evolution of glaucoma).
-Then, new methods for the registration of fshapes are needed in medical imaging in order to describe anatomical variability and produce statistical estimate for several diseases.
+\paragraph{Context and previous work.} This paper discusses some theoretical aspects of the matching problem, which has several applications in image processing.
+The matching problem seeks a bijection between a current surface (or curve) and a target one by minimizing a dissimilarity function called matching energy.
+Such an error function is the sum of two terms: the penalty term defining the regularity of the optimal solution and the attachment term estimating the dissimilarity between current and target surfaces.

-The energy matching considered in \cite{ABN} takes into account the $L^2$-norm of the signal on the surface and a varifold-type attachment term.
-Tools from geometric measure theory (currents, varifolds) are increasingly used in image processing \cite{Gl-Va, NA}.
-They actually allow to define a distance between two geometric objects in the setting of the measure theory.
-Moreover, because of their properties of compactness, they represent the good setting in order to define energies to minimize.
-However, such distances are defined in a weak sense and their computation can be very difficult.
-For this reason the model in \cite{ABN} is developed in the setting of the Reproducing Kernel Hilbert Spaces (RKHS), which allows to easily compute a varifold distance.
-We refer to \cite{ABN} and to Section \ref{fvarifold} for more details.
+The solution to the matching problem defines the geometric transformation that links the two surfaces, enabling their comparison or transformation to a standard template.
+Moreover, this variational approach is implemented in the discrete framework using the stepwise descent algorithm, which provides the evolution related to the mentioned geometric transformation.
+The image processing community broadly studies the matching problem to define robust methods for shape analysis or image registration \cite{Rigid-evol, Geod-bv2, Bauer2020ANF, ABN, Pennec2019}.

-The main difficulty of such a model arises from the fact that the position and the signal are minimized simultaneously.
-Now, the modification of one of these variables (position or signal) can be sufficient to get a local optimal configuration.
-Numerical simulations show that the gradient descent can be trapped in local minima where the signal has been strongly modified and the geometry has not.
+We point out, in particular, the increasing use of tools from geometric measure theory (currents, varifolds) for the definition of matching energies \cite{ABN, Roussillon2016, Roussillon2020, Kaltenmark2017}.
+F. Almegren has developed the theory of varifolds \cite{Almgren}, afterward generalized by W.K.
+Allard \cite{Allard}, to generalize the notion of manifold in the framework of measure theory.
+Varfiold's theory considers a shape as a rectifiable measure and enables the definition of attachment terms in the sense of measures.
+This theoretical framework is suitable for obtaining compactness and existence results, but the computation of weak metrics remains a challenging problem.

-This phenomenon is essentially due to two facts: the choice of the penalty term for the signal and the choice of Gaussian kernels to estimate the varifold-norm (see Example \ref{ex-l2}).
-The main object of this paper is to show that a $BV$-penalty term can strongly improve the matching results.
+Nowadays, new developments in non-invasive acquisition techniques, such as Magnetic Resonance Imaging (MRI) or Optical Coherence Tomography (OCT), provide geometric-functional data for several diseases (e.g., cortical thickness in the study of Alzheimer's disease or thickness of retina layers for the evolution of glaucoma).
+Then, new methods are needed to deal with data containing geometrical and functional information \cite{LEE2017570, Aston2020} to describe anatomical variability and produce statistical analysis for related diseases.